K1ndl3/K1ndl3.github.io/index.md

 3. **Lab 09**

 As my first formal algorithm, I learned about linear search through Lab 09 part 1.
 When looking through an unordered map, it is imperative to find the maximun and minimum of a array/list.
 As a result, this lab taught to use loops effectively and in a clever manner to efficiently comb through the many elements of a list.
+Overall, this lab was very enjoyable and it taught me how to think algorithmically.